 Duration, Amendment and Termination.
-Unless sooner terminated by our Board of Directors, the ESPP will continue in effect for a term of ten years from the latest date of shareholder approval.
+Unless sooner terminated by our Board of Directors, the ESPP will continue in effect until terminated by our Board of Directors.

 The Board may modify or amend the ESPP at any time.
 Any modification or amendment of the ESPP must be approved by the shareholders if such approval is required under applicable rules and regulations.